-When the CIA is carried out from the perspective of the planner, VEC must be selected after undertaking a consultation processes with the different stakeholders but when the process is carried out from the perspective of a project, the VECs are
+When the CIA is carried out from the perspective of the planner, VECs must be selected after undertaking a consultation processes with the different stakeholders.
+When the process is carried out from the perspective of a project, VECs are a subset of the environmental and social components affected by such project (determined by the EIA)28.